rokath/trice/docs/TCOBSSpecification.md

   * An additional CRC, like a simple XOR inside could be added but would not really help.
 * The receiver calls continuously a `Read()` function.
 The received buffer can contain 0-delimited COBS packages and the receiver assumes them all to be valid because there is no known significant time delay between package start and end.
 * If a package start was received and the next package end reception is more than ~100ms away, a data disruption is likely and the receiver should ignore these data.
+  * To minimise data loss, each *Trice* should get COBS encoded separately.
 * Of course, when the receiver starts, the first buffer can contain broken COBS data, but we have to live with that on a PC.
 Anyway there is a reasonable likelihood that the COBS decoder will detect a data inconsistency.

 ###  2.1. <a name='Assumptions'></a>Assumptions